Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 60S and 60N - NOAA - Monthly

 | 2025-08-31 | 0.718382 |

 Not for investment purposes.
-Any data made available on FetchSeries are not suitable for investment purposes or as a basis for financial-decision making.
-Users should ask for expert advice and do independent analysis before pledging money to any investment.
+Any data available on FetchSeries are not intended for investment purposes or other financial decisions.
+Users should obtain expert advice and perform their own independent due diligence before taking any financial risk.

 Series Metadata